timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 From *To The Lighthouse*: "A bit of a hypocrite?"
 Mr Bankes suggested

 In my view, it is improper to separate these into two distinct sentences.
 Part of this is because you can ask a question without explicitly tagging who the speaker is.
 So, it is of interest to me when an author decides to do that.
-Also, words like "said" or "asked" are frequently used in conjunction with dialogue.
+Also, words like "said" or "asked" are frequently used in conjunction with dialog.
 It is a mess to keep track of all the "he said" sentences if they are not attached to their antecedents.
 I haven't dug deep into where the prescriptivist school of grammar lies on this issue, so I could be out of my paygrade here.
 But, that's the assumption I'm running with my project.

-To reiterate, I think they should travel together because it will make my future work easier when I want to inspect what *particular* speaking verb dialogue is *tagged* with.
+To reiterate, I think they should travel together because it will make my future work easier when I want to inspect what *particular* speaking verb dialog is *tagged* with.
 It's better if everything is contained in one sentence. **`tokenizers`** doesn't agree here, though, as it splits sentences like this in two.
 It does the same with exclamatory remarks:

 From *Lolita*: “Lo!” cried Haze